Network-Initialized Monte Carlo Based on Generative Neural Networks

-Although there exist powerful and highly efficient cluster/loop update scheme for classical problems such as the Ising model~\cite{SwendsenWang1987,Wolff1989} and quantum spin/boson systems such as Heisenberg and Bose-Hubbard models~\cite{Sandvik1999,Prokofev1998JETP,Prokofev1998PLA, Sandvik2010}, such ingeniously designed algorithms do not exist for generic quantum many-body problems, especially for interacting-fermion systems, for example in DQMC.
-Therefore, the efforts for more efficient algorithms that could overcome these difficulties and boost the (quantum) Monte Carlo simulations for the aforementioned systems are called for.
+Although there exist powerful and highly efficient cluster/loop update schemes for classical problems such as the Ising model~\cite{SwendsenWang1987,Wolff1989} and quantum spin/boson systems such as Heisenberg and Bose-Hubbard models~\cite{Sandvik1999,Prokofev1998JETP,Prokofev1998PLA, Sandvik2010}, these ingeniously designed algorithms do not exist for generic quantum many-body problems, especially for the interacting fermion systems, for example in DQMC.
+Therefore, the efforts for more efficient algorithms that could overcome these difficulties and boost the (quantum) MC simulations for the aforementioned systems are called for.

-In recent years, the application of Machine Learning technique has achieved notable success in physical systems ranging from statistical physics to condensed matter and quantum materials research~\cite{Carleo2019,Carrasquilla2020,Bedolla2020,Chnng2017, Broecker2017,Carrasquilla2017,Carleo2018,Carleo2017,Cai2018, Choo2018,Cheng2019,Guo2018,ZYHan2018,HXie2021,Efthymiou2019}.
-The previous attempts of learning effective low-energy Hamiltonian that could help with accelerating the (quantum) MC sampling process, dubbed self-learning Monte Carlo scheme have shown the power of ideas from machine learning in improving the MC simulations of interacting fermion systems and inspired many extensions~\cite{JWLiu2017a,JWLiu2017b,XYXu2017, Nagai2017,HLi2017,LHuang2017recommender,Endo2020,XYXu2017PRX, ZHLiu2018,ZHLiu2019PRB,ChuangChen2018,ChuangChen2019, ZHLiu2019PRB,ZHLiu2019PNAS,WLJiang2021}, but are still technically limited and have not enjoyed the developments of neural networks.
-On the other hand, studies of (generative) neural network models have shown interesting results such as normalizing flows\cite{LW2018,Hartnett2020,S-HLi2018}, autoregressive models\cite{DW2019,Sharir2020,JGLiu2021}, etc. and some networks have been successfully applied to assist MC simulations~\cite{Puente2020,Albergo2019,McNaughton2020,Singh2020, DWu2021}.
+In recent years, the application of machine learning technique has achieved notable success in the studies of systems ranging from statistical models to condensed matter and quantum materials research \cite{Carleo2019,Carrasquilla2020,Bedolla2020,Chnng2017, Broecker2017,Carrasquilla2017,Carleo2018,Carleo2017,Cai2018, Choo2018,Cheng2019,Guo2018,ZYHan2018,HXie2021,Efthymiou2019}.
+The previous attempts of learning effective low-energy Hamiltonian that could help with accelerating the (quantum) MC sampling process, dubbed self-learning Monte Carlo scheme have shown the power of ideas from machine learning in improving the MC simulations of interacting fermion systems and inspired many extensions~\cite{JWLiu2017a,JWLiu2017b, XYXu2017,Nagai2017,HLi2017,LHuang2017recommender,Endo2020, XYXu2017PRX,ZHLiu2018,ZHLiu2019PRB,ChuangChen2018,ChuangChen2019, ZHLiu2019PRB,ZHLiu2019PNAS,WLJiang2021}, which are, however, still technically limited and have not enjoyed the developments of neural networks.
+On the other hand, studies of (generative) neural network models have shown interesting results such as normalizing flows\cite{LW2018,Hartnett2020,S-HLi2018}, autoregressive models\cite{DW2019,Sharir2020,JGLiu2021}, etc. and some networks have been successfully applied to assist MC simulations \cite{Puente2020,Albergo2019,McNaughton2020,Singh2020,DWu2021}.